-Fresno State College is located on a 1410-acre site at Cedar and Shaw Avenues in the northeast section of the City of Fresno.
-The major buildings on the campus are administration, agricultural classroom, agricultural mechanics, art-home economics, bookstore, business, cafeteria, education-psychology, engineering, home management cottage, industrial arts, laboratory school, library, men's gymnasium, music, science, social science, speech arts, student health service, and women's gymnasium.
-A large amphitheatre is located between the speech arts and music buildings to accommodate commencements, convocations, and other large assemblages.
+Fresno State College is located on a new 1410-acre site at Cedar and Shaw Avenues in the northeast section of the City of Fresno.
+The major buildings on the new campus are administration, agricultural classroom, agricultural mechanics, art-home economics, bookstore, business, cafeteria, education-psychology, engineering, home management cottage, industrial arts, laboratory school, library, men's gymnasium, music, science, social science, speech arts, student health service, and women's gymnasium.
 Three residence halls are located on the campus.
-Frank A. Homan Hall houses 208 men; Mary Baker Hall and George West Graves Hall house 416 women.
+Frank A. Homan Hall houses 209 men; Mary Baker Hall and George West Graves Hall house 418 women.
 Plans call for the construction of other new buildings and additions to existing buildings to meet the enrollment increases anticipated during the next several years.

 The major academic buildings on the Shaw Avenue Campus, first occupied during the 1953-1954 school year, are located within a 220-acre area.
 These modern buildings are surrounded by beautiful trees, shrubbery, flowers, and broad expanses of grass.
-A lovely fountain graces the handsome Memorial Court in the center of the campus.
 Walkways, bordered by occasional benches, interlace the campus, providing for a free flow of student traffic between the buildings.
 Parking areas are located within and around the fringe of the 220-acre area.